drpeppershaker/ESP32_keypad/README.md

 - https://github.com/sfgabe/OITProjects/tree/master/Baby_Buddy_Keypad
 - https://github.com/jeroenterheerdt/Baby-Buddy-Keypad.

-This DIY macropad uses an ESP32 with [ESPHome](https://esphome.io/), has 8 keys, and supports single, double, and triple clicks, long clicks, and click and holds.<br>
+This DIY macropad uses an ESP32 with [ESPHome](https://esphome.io/).<br>
+It has 8 keys, and supports single, double, and triple clicks, long clicks, and click and holds.

 ## Images